-2.6 Housing 2.7 Health Torpoint has a lower than average percentage of detached properties (16.2% lower than the regional average and 8.7% lower than the national average) \rightarrow Torpoint experiences a lower life expectancy than the regional or national averages (a lifespan 3 years less than that in the South West or England for males, and between 2 and 1 years less than that in South West and England respectively for females.
-The average house price in Torpoint is 57% of the national average \rightarrow There are far more people living within 'health deprivation hotspots' than is the case nationally (at a rate that is 9.7% higher than found nationally) The average house price of a detached property in Torpoint is 65% of the national average \ominus 2.8 Crime Only 0.3% of houses in Torpoint are in Council Tax bands F, G or H (as opposed to 9.2% across England) ⇒ Torpoint has a lower than average crime level (the rate per 1,000 population is 4.21% lower than the national average) 1 A marginally greater proportion of housing in Torpoint was built between 1945 and 1972 than was regionally and nationally (2.3% higher than the proportion built across the South West and 0.3% higher than the proportion built across England) Torpoint has lower than the national average rates of violent crime, criminal damage, anti- social behaviour, burglaries, robberies and vehicle crimes A much greater proportion of housing in Torpoint was built between 1973 and 1999 than regionally and nationally (23.4% higher than the proportion built across the South West and 26.5% higher than the proportion built across England) Fewer houses (as a proportion of the total housing in the town) were constructed post 2000 than experienced regionally and nationally.
+2.6 Housing 2.7 Health Torpoint has a lower than average percentage of detached properties (16.2% lower than the regional average and 8.7% lower than the national average) $\rightarrow$ Torpoint experiences a lower life expectancy than the regional or national averages (a lifespan 3 years less than that in the South West or England for males, and between 2 and 1 years less than that in South West and England respectively for females.
+The average house price in Torpoint is 57% of the national average $\ominus$ There are far more people living within 'health deprivation hotspots' than is the case nationally (at a rate that is 9.7% higher than found nationally) The average house price of a detached property in Torpoint is 65% of the national average average 2.8 Crime Only 0.3% of houses in Torpoint are in Council Tax bands F, G or H (as opposed to 9.2% across England) $\rightarrow$ Torpoint has a lower than average crime level (the rate per 1,000 population is 4.21% lower than the national average) A marginally greater proportion of housing in Torpoint was built between 1945 and 1972 than was regionally and nationally (2.3% higher than the proportion built across the South West and 0.3% higher than the proportion built Torpoint has lower than the national average rates of violent crime, criminal damage, anti- social behaviour, burglaries, robberies and vehicle crimes across England) A much greater proportion of housing in Torpoint was built between 1973 and 1999 than regionally and nationally (23.4% higher than the proportion built across the South West and 26.5% higher than the proportion built across England) 1 Fewer houses (as a proportion of the total housing in the town) were constructed post 2000 than experienced regionally and nationally.

-2.9 Employment 2.10 Education There is an above average number of workless benefit claimants aged 16-24 (2.9% above the national average) There are fewer residents with an under graduate degree, or higher, than the national average (7.9% below the national average) There is mariginally more working age workless benefit claimants (0.2% above the regional average) Pupil attainment at Key Stage 1 and Key Stage 2 is better than the regional and national average Significantly more pupils achieving at least the The average household income is below the average income for England expected level in all 17 Early Learning Goals than the regional and national average (23.7% higher than the regional average and 26.7% higher than the national average) There are fewer people working in managerial and professional jobs in Torpoint than across England (7.1% below the national average) \rightarrow 2.11 Community More people feel that they belong to their neighbourhood (9% above the national There are more people working in administrative, secretarial or skilled trades occupations than across England (0.7% above average). the national average) \bigcirc More people are satisfied with the local area as a place to live than the national average (5% above the national average).
+2.9 Employment There is an above average number of workless benefit claimants aged 16-24 (2.9% above the national average) There is mariginally more working age workless benefit claimants (0.2% above the regional average) The average household income is below the average income for England ¢ There are fewer people working in managerial and professional jobs in Torpoint than across England (7.1% below the national average) $\rightarrow$ There are more people working in administrative, secretarial or skilled trades occupations than across England (0.7% above the national average) $\rightarrow$